HIV/AIDS in Colombia

 With an estimated 120,000 people living with HIV/AIDS, the HIV/AIDS epidemic in Colombia is consistent with the epidemic in much of Latin America as a whole, both in terms of prevalence of infection and characteristics of transmission and affected populations.
-Colombia has a relatively low rate of HIV infection at 0.4%, though certain groups, particularly men who have sex with men, bear the burden of significantly higher rates of infection than the general population.
+Colombia has a relatively low rate of HIV infection at 0.4%.
 Colombia's health care system and conception of a "right to health", created by the T-760 decision of 2008, have revolutionized access to HIV treatment.
 Despite this, the quality of health insurance and treatment for HIV has often been disputed.

 Prevalence

 Approximately 120,000 people in Colombia are living with HIV, according to UNAIDS.
 Colombia's rate of HIV prevalence, which is 0.4%, is on par with HIV prevalence in other Latin American and Caribbean nations.
 New HIV infections in Colombia peaked between the years of 1993–1997, and have since dropped off.
-In recent years, the estimated number of new HIV infections in the country has dropped gradually, with an estimated 5,600 new infections in 2016.
+In recent years, the estimated number of new HIV infections in Colombia has dropped gradually, with an estimated 5,600 new infections in 2016.

 HIV is more common among men than women in Colombia.
 Men have an HIV prevalence rate of about 0.6%, whereas women have a prevalence rate of about 0.2%.

 Testing and treatment

 A 2012 study that surveyed the records of almost 30,000 Colombians between the ages of 18 and 69 found that 19.7% had been tested for HIV.
 People living in rural areas, people with less education, men, and people over the age of 65 were less likely to have been tested than the general population.
-On the other hand, women, urbanites, people with more education, and young people were more likely to have been tested than the general population.
+Women, urbanites, people with more education, and young people were more likely to have been tested than the general population.
 Consistent with factors throughout the region and the world, common reasons given for not seeking HIV testing included a low-risk perception of becoming infected, feeling healthy, stigma associated with HIV, and feeling unprepared, both financially and emotionally, for the possibility of an HIV diagnosis.
 In Colombia, 36% of people living with AIDS have virally suppressed loads.